 - a.
 Semester/Year of Program Initiation: Fall 2022 - b.
 Semester/Year of Full Implementation of Program: Fall 2022 - c.
 Semester/Year First Certificates will be awarded: Spring 2023 - d.
 Annual Number of Graduates expected (once the program is established): Initially, the program will serve 20+ students, but aims to grow in subsequent years. - e.
 Projected Future Trends for number of students enrolled in the program: Demand for dispute resolution certificate programs is growing along with occupations in dispute resolution.
-Completion of alternative dispute resolution (ADR) certificate programs grew at an adjusted, annualized rate of 13.2% from 2014 to 2019.2 Employment growth in dispute resolution occupations is projected at 10% between 2020 and 2030.3 a.
-Provide documentation of evidence of student demand for this program, which may include a student survey.
+Completion of alternative dispute resolution (ADR) certificate programs grew at an adjusted, annualized rate of 13.2% from 2014 to 2019.
+Employment growth in dispute resolution occupations is projected at 10% between 2020 and 2030.